derekg1729/Enhanced-Platform-Starter-Kit/docs/hello-world-v2-design/feature-progress.md

 - Following the TDD approach strictly - implementing minimal code to make tests pass
 - Focusing on reusing existing components and patterns where possible
 - Ensuring proper separation of client and server components
+- Using AES-256-GCM encryption for secure API key storage
+- Form components use React Server Actions for form submission

 *Last updated: [Current Date]*